 - Talk with your doctor or a pharmacist to make sure you understand the risks and benefits of the medications you’re taking.

 - Do not stop taking a medication without talking to your doctor first.
 Suddenly stopping a medication may lead to “rebound” or worsening of symptoms.
 Other uncomfortable or potentially dangerous withdrawal effects also are possible.

 - Report any concerns about side effects to your doctor right away.
 You may need a change in the dose or a different medication.

 - Report serious side effects to the U.S. Food and Drug Administration (FDA) MedWatch Adverse Event Reporting program online or by phone at 1-800-332-1088.
 You or your doctor may send a report.

 Other medications have been used to treat suicidal thoughts and behaviors but more research is needed to show the benefit for these options.
 For basic information about these medications, you can visit the NIMH Mental Health Medications webpage.
 For the most up-to-date information on medications, side effects, and warnings, visit the FDA website.

 If you or a loved one is suffering from depression, please know that their is hope.
-Get as informed as you can about the subject, and reach out to experts in the space for help.
+Preventing suicide will need you to be as informed as you can about the subject, and reach out to experts in the space for help.